uva-math/uva-math-code/graduate/academic-trajectory.md

 <p><em>MATH 5652: Introduction to Abstract Algebra</em><br />
 Focuses on structural properties of basic algebraic systems such as groups, rings and fields.
 A special emphasis is made on polynomials in one and several variables, including irreducible polynomials, unique factorization and symmetric polynomials.
 Time permitting, such topics as group representations or algebras over a field may be included.</p>

-<p>In the second year and beyond, students choose from more specialized courses.
+In the second year and beyond, students choose from more specialized courses.
 Ph.D. students past the third year are mainly involved in seminars and independent research.
 In seminars, students have the opportunity to lecture on published work or their own research, gaining experience in exposition of advanced mathematical topics.
 For descriptions of the remaining graduate courses, see the Graduate School&#39;s catalogue.<br />
 <br />
 <br />

-Our standard Ph.D. program for a typical student is roughly as follows:</p>
+**Our standard Ph.D. program for a typical student is roughly as follows:**

 <p><em>First academic year:</em> While supported by a teaching assistantship (e.g., running two hours per week of discussion sections of calculus), students take core courses in algebra, analysis, and topology, providing the foundation for all further graduate work.</p>